-Roscoe “Rustling Bob” Bryant – A former John Kinney Gang member, he was shot and killed by other members of Selman’s Scouts in October 1878 near Seven Rivers, New Mexico.
+Roscoe “Rustling Bob” Bryant – A former John Kinney Gang member, was shot and killed by other Selman’s Scouts in October 1878 near Seven Rivers, New Mexico.

 Reason Gobles – Disappeared in 1879 into Texas.

-Ed Hart – A former John Kinney Gang member, he was shot and killed by John Selman in Lincoln County, New Mexico in September 1878 for allegedly attempting to assume the role of gang leader.
+Ed Hart – A former John Kinney Gang member, he was shot and killed by John Selman in Lincoln County, New Mexico, in September 1878 for allegedly attempting to assume the role of a gang leader.

-John W. Irving – A former John Kinney Gang member, he was robbed and killed by unknown persons in White Sands, New Mexico in December 1878.
+John W. Irving – A former John Kinney Gang member, was robbed and killed by unknown persons in White Sands, New Mexico, in December 1878.

-Charlie Moore – He was robbed and killed by unknown persons in White Sands, New Mexico in December 1878.
+Charlie Moore was robbed and killed by unknown persons in White Sands, New Mexico, in December 1878.